Sanyambansal76/facebook-auth/README.md

 6. Run `python manage.py migrate` to create the `facebook_login` models.

+7. Add the permissions in your settings file like this

+  `FACEBOOK_EXTENDED_PERMISSIONS = ['email']`

-7. It will create a table into database named by `facebook_login_facebookprofile`.
+8. It will create a table into database named by `facebook_login_facebookprofile`.

-8. Visit http://127.0.0.1:8000/facebook/ to participate in the facebook authentication.
+9. Visit http://127.0.0.1:8000/facebook/ to participate in the facebook authentication.

 #Features